On the unbalanced cut problem and the generalized Sherrington-Kirkpatrick model: Introduction

 almost surely.
 Furthermore

 almost surely. \end{thm}

 \begin{rem}

-We note here that one can eliminate the dependence of this variational problem on $c$ by making the substitution $\lambda\mapsto \lambda+c\xi''(T)$.
+We note here that one can eliminate the dependence of this variational problem on $c$ by making the substitution $\lambda\mapsto \lambda- \frac{c}{2}\xi''(T)$.
 We leave the problem in this form for two key reasons: first, our derivation of this result will be by way of $\Gamma$-convergence for which one must allow $c$ to be non-zero (see the discussion in the next section); second, our main application, the proof of \prettyref{thm:cut_difference}, will use this formula and said $\Gamma$-convergence result to characterize limit points of certain sequences of measures, which may have non-zero $c$.
 For the discussion of the physical interpretation of $c$ see \cite{chensen2017,jagTob17} and \prettyref{app:appendix-at}. \end{rem}

 To return to our combinatorial motivations, let us begin by first observing that as a corollary to \prettyref{thm:variational_rep} and en route to proving \prettyref{thm:cut_difference}, we also provide explicit formulas for $\Mcut_\alpha$ to second order in the degree.
-In the following, we let $\cP^1_T(\nu,\lambda)$ denote the functional \prettyref{eq:local-zero-temp-pfunc} with $\Sigma=\{\pm 1-(2\alpha -1)\}$.
-Let Similarly, let $\cP_T^2$ denote the same functional with $\Sigma=\{-1,1\}$. \begin{cor} For any $0<\alpha<1/2$ we have that,
+In the following, we let $\cP^1_T(\nu,\lambda)$ denote the functional \prettyref{eq:local-zero-temp-pfunc} with $\Sigma=\{\pm 1-(2\alpha -1)\}$ and $\xi(t)=2t^2$.
+Let Finally, let $\cP^2:\cA_1\times\R\to\R$ denote the functional